Home

 Mode

 Another simple measure.
 Mode is simply the most frequent value in a dataset.
+The mode is especially useful for data where a specific value or category is more common than others.

 There may be several modes.
 And the presence of multiple modes is also a certain characteristic of the data to be observed.
 This is an indication that the data has some internal structure, that there may be some subgroups that are qualitatively different from each other.
 And perhaps it makes sense not to look at this distribution as a whole but to divide it into subgroups and look at them separately.